Walmart Black Friday 2018 deals: $199 Xbox, PS4 available now, $59 Instant Pot, $99 Google Home Hub coming soon

 Technically, Walmart's Black Friday sale prices are supposed to start online at at 10 p.m.
 Eastern Time (7 p.m.
 PT) on Wednesday, Nov.
 21, while physical stores don't open until 6 p.m. local time on Thanksgiving.
-But here's the deal: Some Walmart Black Friday prices are available now, as of Monday, No. 19.
+But here's the deal: Some Walmart Black Friday prices are available now, as of Monday, Nov.
+19. (PS4 bundle is out of stock again, but we list an alternative.)

 In fact, many key deals -- including those $200 to $230 PS4 and Xbox One bundles -- are also available at Target, Best Buy and GameStop, too.